Search Results

 Clear Skies Ahead: Kim Klockow McClain

 Kim Klockow McClain, UCAR senior social scientist supporting the National Weather Service in Norman, Oklahoma, on the expanding opportunities for people coming into the social sciences.
-For more, listen to the Clear Skies Ahead podcast (https://blubrry.com/clear_skies_ahead/), with new episodes released every month.
+For more, listen to the Clear Skies Ahead podcast (https://blubrry.com/clear_skies_ahead/).

 October 21, 2024